Censorship of Winnie-the-Pooh in China: Others

-When Xi visited the Philippines, protestors posted images of Pooh on social media.
-Other politicians have been compared to Winnie-the-Pooh characters alongside Xi, including Barack Obama as Tigger, Carrie Lam, Rodrigo Duterte, and Peng Liyuan as Piglet, and Fernando Chui and Shinzo Abe as Eeyore.
+When Xi visited the Philippines, protesters posted images of Winnie-the-Pooh on social media.
+Other politicians have been compared to Winnie-the-Pooh characters alongside Xi, including Barack Obama as Tigger, Rodrigo Duterte, and Carrie Lam as Piglet, and Fernando Chui as Eeyore.

-Some dissidents such as Liu Xiaobo and his wife Liu Xia were photographed holding Pooh mugs as an act of protest.
+Dissident Liu Xiaobo and his wife Liu Xia were photographed holding Pooh mugs as an act of protest.

-Ministry of Foreign Affairs (Taiwan) criticizing China because of banned Winnie The Pooh film over being internet memes.
+When the film Christopher Robin was not approved for release in China, Taiwan's Ministry of Foreign Affairs criticized China, contending that it had banned the film due to its association with internet memes.
+CNN observed that only a limited number of foreign films are approved for release each year and approved films tend to be “blockbuster” style.

-Hong Kongers used costumes and masks of characters such as Winnie the Pooh when protesting against the Chinese government during Pro-democracy.
+During pro-democracy protests in 2019 and 2020, Hong Kongers used costumes and masks of characters such as Winnie-the-Pooh to protest the Chinese government.

+Reddit users widely shared images of Winnie-the-Pooh memes, comparing Xi Jinping to the character.

-In 2019, a Chinese student was arrested and jailed in China six months for posting a picture comparing Xi to the cartoon character while studying in the United States.
+In 2019, a Chinese student studying in the United States was reportedly arrested upon returning to China and sentenced to six months in prison for posting an image comparing Xi to the cartoon character.

 Cultural impact

-In June 2018, HBO late-night talk show Last Week Tonight with John Oliver was blocked in China after it spoke about Xi Jinping and censorship of the media in China including comparisons between Xi and Pooh.
+In June 2018, HBO's late-night talk show Last Week Tonight with John Oliver was blocked in China after an episode spoke about Xi Jinping and censorship of the media in China, including comparisons between Xi and Pooh.